-SMO was a key partner in the delivery of the NGLP 2012-17 and has been instrumental since its inception in the revitalisation of Gaelic language acquisition.
-The College is committed to working in partnership with the Scottish Government, Bord na Gàidhlig, and other partners, towards achieving the aims of the NGLP 2018-23.
+SMO has been instrumental since its inception in the revitalisation of Gaelic language acquisition and is committed to working in partnership with the Scottish Government, Bòrd na Gàidhlig, and other partners, towards achieving the aims of the NGLP 2018-23.
 SMO is committed to supporting the Scottish Government's Faster Rate of Progress initiative for Gaelic, the outcomes of the Gaelic Ministerial Summits, and SMO has a role to play across a range of other strategic areas.

-SMO has a key role to play in Post-school Gaelic Learning and Gaelic Teaching, and the College will continue to work with Bord na Gàidhlig to ensure that its Gaelic courses are provided through UHI partners and through partner institutions across Scotland.
-The College is working closely with the Scottish Government and Bord na Gàidhlig to develop opportunities for adult learners of Gaelic, recognising the important role that the College can play in supporting this key area of delivery.
+SMO has a key role to play in Post-school Gaelic Learning and Gaelic Teaching, and the College will continue to work with Bord na Gaidhlig to ensure that its Gaelic courses are provided through UHI partners and through partner institutions across Scotland.
+The College is working closely with the Scottish Government and Bord na Gaidhlig to develop opportunities for adult learners of Gaelic, recognising the important role that the College can play in supporting this key area of delivery.